-About 21 percent of households that completed the core labor force survey declined to complete the Food Security Supplement.
+In 2017, about 28 percent of the households that completed the core labor force survey declined to complete the Food Security Supplement.
 The Supplement weights, HHSUPWGT for households and PWSUPWGT for persons, are adjusted for Supplement nonresponse so that the Supplement respondents represent the national civilian non-institutionalized population.
 These weights are appropriate for estimating household distributions, food security status, food expenditures, use of food and nutrition assistance programs, and any other variables in the Food Security Supplement.